zcrayman/tut-data/README.ftl.md

 Since you're reading this tutorial, it's likely that you are considering implementing a data storage using a component referred to as a [Repository], a pattern from [Domain Driven Design](http://en.wikipedia.org/wiki/Domain-driven_design), because:

 * You have a data store where you need to access and potentially modify the data that's stored.
-* You have an existing Spring Data application that you need to maintain.
+* You have an existing [Spring Data](http://projects.spring.io/spring-data/) application that you need to maintain.
 * You want to investigate different data stores in the context of Spring Data.

 This tutorial covers three data stores: the [MongoDB](http://www.mongodb.org) document store, a relational database using [JPA](http://www.oracle.com/technetwork/java/javaee/tech/persistence-jsp-140049.html) and [Pivotal GemFire](http://gopivotal.com/pivotal-products/pivotal-data-fabric/pivotal-gemfire).

 ## What you'll build

 The context for this tutorial is the Yummy Noodle Bar.
-As part of its planned expansion, it needs to be able to store and update its Menu, and store Orders in the appropriate database(s).
+As part of its planned expansion it needs to be able to store and update its Menu and store Orders.

-You will extend Yummmy Noodle Bar's internal application to:
+You will extend the Yummmy Noodle Bar's internal application to:

-- Store Menu data in MongoDB
+- Store Menu data in MongoDB.
-- Store Order data in a Relational Database
+- Store Order data in a Relational Database.
 - Track the Status of an Order using GemFire.

-Spring Data will provide the bedrock of your persistence project, and you will discover how it makes your data access simpler, more consistent and more robust.
+[Spring Data](http://projects.spring.io/spring-data/) will provide the bedrock of your persistence project, and you will discover how it makes your data access simpler, more consistent and more robust.

 ![Yummy Noodle Bar](images/yummynoodle.jpg)

 ## What you'll need

 To work through this tutorial you'll need a few things:

 * About a half hour for each section.
 You might finish it in a week during your lunch break (or during the weekend!)